KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/main_window.md

 ## Running our application

-For mature projects, the best way to compile, link and run KDE software is to [set up a correct build environment ](https://community.kde.org/Get_Involved/development#One-time_setup:_your_development_environment).
+For mature projects, the best way to compile, link and run KDE software is to [set up a correct build environment](https://community.kde.org/Get_Involved/development#One-time_setup:_your_development_environment).
 But for a simple tutorial like this, it's enough to just create a build directory and build from there.
 Like before:

 ```bash
 cmake -B build/